dzshafer/baseline/README.md

 ## AI Involvement

-AI assistance (Claude by Anthropic) was used extensively in development for code generation, architecture, and debugging.
+AI assistance was used extensively in development.
 All feature decisions, testing, deployment, and hardware setup were human-directed and reviewed.
 The codebase is fully open for inspection.

 ---